Military coups in Nigeria: Patterns

 According to Nigerian historian Max Siollun, "Military coups and military rule (which began as an emergency aberration) became a seemingly permanent feature of Nigerian politics."
 The abundance of natural resources have also been cited as a reason for the prevalence of military coups in Nigeria's history.

 The regional rivalries which have played such a large part in recurrence of coups were a result of colonialism creating an artificial state encompassing several different distinct ethnic groups.
 These distinct ethnic groups were represented by regional parties, which ensured that "none of the parties could govern Nigeria on its own, and… that conflict was only a matter of time away."
 Therefore, there was no centralised opposition to military rule; when a coup occurred, it was therefore just another faction of military rule.

 Effects of military rule

 The economic effects of military rule were disastrous.
-The traditional agricultural based economy was abandoned and the Nigerian eonomy became extremely dependent on exports of oil which due to frequent fluctuations in oil prices led to an unstable economy.
+The traditional agricultural based economy was abandoned and the Nigerian economy became extremely dependent on exports of oil which due to frequent fluctuations in oil prices led to an unstable economy.
 The Babangida regime was characterised by "gross incompetence and unbridled, waste and mismanagement, the privatisation of public office and public resources, the neglect of non-oil sectors and misplaced priorities".
 As a result of the military economic policy of the 1980s, 45% of foreign-exchange earnings were going into debt servicing and there was very little growth.
 This led to a rise in poverty, crime, child abuse, disease, institutional decay and urban dislocation.
 The instability and dissatisfaction caused by these policies was one of the causes of the consistent pattern of coups.